ddelosreyes / http-requests-logger-for-laravel

 Suggests

-- aws/aws-sdk-php: Required if you want to use DynamoDB as the storage driver.
+- aws/aws-sdk-php: Required when using the 'dynamodb' storage driver.

 README